Smoking and your health

 We've all heard that smoking is bad for us but we don't always understand why it's so harmful.

-The fact is though, 5,000 people die in Ireland every year as a result of smoking or a smoking-related illness, and it's the main cause of most lung cancers.
+5,000 people die in Ireland every year as a result of smoking or a smoking-related illness, and it's the main cause of most lung cancers.

 So, what is it about smoking that makes it so dangerous?
 Well, let's start at the very beginning with the cigarettes themselves.